Klipper3d/klipper/docs/Config_Reference.md

 sensor_pin:
 #   Analog input pin connected to the sensor.
 This parameter must be
 #   provided.
+#secondary_sensor_name:
+#   The temperature_sensor name of a second sensor to use for temperature
+#   control.
+This sensor will limit the heater power to not allow the
+#   temperature to exceed the 'secondary_max_temp_target' value.
+#   This sensor will work alongside the dual_loop_pid control algorithm.
+#secondary_max_temp_target:
+#   The maximum temperature target that the secondary sensor will allow.
 #pullup_resistor: 4700
 #   The resistance (in ohms) of the pullup attached to the thermistor.
 #   This parameter is only valid when the sensor is a thermistor.
 The